richardayikwei/redux-travel-game/README.md

 A game using redux to manage state.
 There will be frequent updtes to project.
 The aim is to have a fully functional game with animation and visuals.

 ## Technologies
-React, TypeScript, TailwindCSS and Redux
+React, TypeScript,React-toastify, TailwindCSS and Redux

 ## React + TypeScript + Vite